dinesh-0602/rsds-hackathon-24/README.md

 ## Training Process

 1. **Run the Training Notebook**
    - Execute the Jupyter Notebook provided for training.
+Notebook is [training_terratorch.ipynb](training_terratorch.ipynb).
-This notebook will:
+   - This notebook will:
      - Download the development set of training data.
      - Create necessary directories.
      - Utilize the TerraTorch library to run a sample AI model.